slashmili/django-jalali/README.rst

     from django_jalali.admin.filters import JDateFieldListFilter

-    # you need import this for adding jalali calander widget
+    # You need to import this for adding jalali calendar widget
     import django_jalali.admin as jadmin